scipopt/gcg/doc/resources/devs/howtouse/dec-file-types/jdec-file.md

 This file format was introduced with GCG 4.0.
 Currently it supports the following features:
 * JSON compatible file format (i.e., all general JSON file format rules apply)
 * complete and partial decompositions
-* decompositions of resolved problems
+* decompositions of presolved problems
 * block constraints and master constraints
 * symmetry information used to aggregate pricing problems
 * nested decompositions (decompositions for blocks can be specified, utilized by the @ref pricing-solvers "GCG pricing solver")

 The reading and writing process works as for the `.dec` @ref dec-file "file format".
 As it is based on JSON, you can read and write it with JSON libraries.